Elvin Camalov

-Elvin Sərkər oğlu Camalov (born 4 February 1995) is an Azerbaijani footballer who plays as a midfielder for Neftçi and the Azerbaijan national team.
+Elvin Sərkər oğlu Camalov (born 4 February 1995) is an Azerbaijani footballer who plays as a midfielder for Qabala and the Azerbaijan national team.

 Career

 Club

 On 3 June 2019, Zira announced the signing of Camalov on a two-year contract from Gabala.

 On 27 May 2021, Sabah announced the signing of Camalov on a two-year contract from Zira.

 On 22 January 2025, Neftçi announced the signing of Camalov from Sabah on an 18-month contract, with the option of an additional year.
+On 14 September 2026, Neftçi announced that their contract with Camalov had been terminated by mutual agreement.

+On 16 September 2026, Qabala announced the return of Camalov to the club on a two-year contract.

 International

 Camalov made his international debut for Azerbaijan on 19 November 2019 in a UEFA Euro 2020 qualifying match against Slovakia.